JAPANESE WORDS AND PHRASES

 Macha — Ground green tea, used as a beverage or a flavor.

-Manju — Steamed buns of wheat flour, stuffed with a variety of tasty savory or sweet things.
+Manju — Steamed buns of wheat flour, stuffed with a variety of tasty savory or sweet fillings.

 Miso — Fermented soybean paste used for soup and seasoning.